Fister

-Fister is a village in Hjelmeland municipality in Rogaland county, Norway.
-The village is a small community approximately 600 inhabitants, and is located on the mainland, along the Fisterfjorden, a branch off the main Boknafjorden.
-The village lies about 8 km northwest of the village of Årdal and about 10 km southwest of the municipal centre of Hjelmelandsvågen.
+Fister is a village in Hjelmeland Municipality in Rogaland county, Norway.
+The village is located on the mainland, along the Fisterfjorden, a branch off the main Boknafjorden.
+The village lies about 8 km northwest of the village of Årdal and about 10 km southwest of the municipal centre of Hjelmeland.

-Fister has the highest average temperature in Norway.
+This small village has an elementary school, a locally owned store (Joker Fister), a variety of local food options, small businesses, and an abundance of nature/hiking options.
 It is visited by many tourists each year and is famous for the beautiful nature and fishing in the fjords.

-Local community

-This small village is well known for its warm, inviting atmosphere and friendly community.
-It has an elementary school, a locally owned store (Joker Fister), a variety of local food options, small businesses, vibrant nature and an abundance of hiking options.

-The local community council, Fister bygdaråd, serves as an informal communication channel across the community where people can reach each other with questions, follow events and keep up to date on recent developments locally.
-It's an open group where anyone are welcome to join.

 History

-The village of Fister was the administrative centre of the municipality of Fister which existed from 1884 (when the old municipality of Hjelmeland og Fister was split) until 1965 (when Fister was dissolved and merged into the municipalities of Hjelmeland and Finnøy).
+The village of Fister was the administrative centre of the old Fister Municipality which existed from 1884 (when the old Hjelmeland og Fister Municipality was divided) until 1965 (when Fister Municipality was dissolved and merged into Hjelmeland Municipality and Finnøy Municipality).

 Fister Church is located in the village.
 It was built in 1867 using plans drawn by the architect, Hans Linstow, who designed several churches in Norway, in addition to the Royal Palace, Oslo.